William Cranch: Legal career

 Before President John Adams moved to the new capital city, Greenleaf paid the new city's commissioners $120,00 and also spent more than $140,000 on a map, buildings and bridges, but found he had done so on the worthless promises of his partners Morris and Nicholson.
 Moreover, a man Greanleaf thought owed him money, William Duncanson, sued him and whipped Cranch for his legal actions on Greenleaf's behalf (but Cranch heeded Abigail's advice to trust in the law and "holy religion" rather than retaliate in a duel, as had Greenleaf).
 Greenleaf would go bankrupt and spent time in debtor's prison, as would another of Cranch's speculator clients, Robert Morris, but Cranch himself avoided debtor's prison for debts he had incurred on Morris' behalf when friends saved his property at the sheriff's sale (Cranch also took in boarders to meet expenses and eventually repaid all his creditors).
 Cranch's fledgling legal practices also had highs (such as winning a verdict in Annapolis from his client and creditor Law) and by the turn of the century, Cranch had filed over a thousand lawsuits in Maryland courts.
 Nonetheless, the pecuniary troubles nearly caused Cranch to move back to Massachusetts, but he reconsidered after one of John Adams' final acts as President.

 In the waning days of his presidency, President Adams appointed Cranch one of the new Federal City's commissioners (the local government).
-Cranch replaced Gustavus Scott and served for less than two months in 1801, trying the extricate the board from its lack of cash and general financial plight, while also continuing his vigorous private legal practice.
-On February 27, 1801 Congress passed the District of Columbia Organic Act of 1801, which among other things established the court system and Cranch became one of the city's first judges, leaving his role as commissioner.
+Cranch replaced Gustavus Scott and served for less than two months in 1801, trying to extricate the board from its lack of cash and general financial plight, while also continuing his vigorous private legal practice.
+On February 27, 1801, Congress passed the District of Columbia Organic Act of 1801, which among other things established the court system and Cranch became one of the city's first judges, leaving his role as commissioner.
 The court initially opened in Alexandria, Virginia (then part of the federal city) and after a courthouse was built in Washington, would alternate sessions between the locations.
 A lack of housing in the new city meant that at times Cranch resided in Alexandria, Virginia.
 In 1825, Cranch moved his residence across the Potomac River, to Delaware Avenue.